Build Agent Advocates, Not Platform Agents: Background: Platform Power

-The literature on current digital platforms suggests that they are, in most cases, constitutive self-interested go-betweens that extract value from, and exercise power over, the principals between whom they mediate \citep{RN3928, RN3756, RN3564}.
-Drawing on this literature, we highlight four key trends: (a) digital platforms subject users to pervasive surveillance; (b) they establish pseudo-markets in which users' interactions are tightly controlled; (c) they substantially determine the allocation of user attention; and (d) they define and enforce policies that shape user behavior.
+Current digital platforms are \textit{constitutive}, \textit{self-interested} \textit{go-betweens} that extract value from the principals they mediate between~\citep{RN3756, RN3928, RN3564}.
+We highlight four key trends: (a) platforms subject users to pervasive surveillance; (b) they establish pseudo-markets that depart from liberal ideals; (c) they substantially determine the allocation of user attention; and (d) they define and enforce policies that shape user behavior.

-Ironically, early warnings about the surveillant practices of digital platforms were so hyperbolic and regulatory interventions so ineffective and unpopular (e.g., cookie banners), that together they have arguably led to excessive complacency about digital surveillance.
+Ironically, early warnings about the surveillance practices of digital platforms were so hyperbolic and regulatory interventions so ineffective (e.g., cookie banners), that digital surveillance now inspires widespread complacency.
 But, as a recent FTC report reconfirmed, we are all still exhaustively tracked across the internet, in ways that can readily be reconstructed for advertising or other purposes, such as identifying possible targets for immigration enforcement.\footnote{See \citet{federal_trade_commission_ftc_2024}; this confirmed years of research.
 For a comprehensive overview of the relevant literature see \citet{RN3714}.
 For recent reporting on the use of AI for immigration enforcement, see \citet{haskins_ice_2025}.}